How to create and configure an additional disk on an instance

 /dev/vdb1 9.8G 23M 9.2G 1% /mnt/disk

-First, retrieve the UUID (block ID) of the new volume:
+Retrieve the UUID of the new volume:

 sudo blkid